justmedic/fast-model/README.md

 ##### Get an Instance

 Retrieve an instance from the database using the get method.
 You can also load related data using the load_paths parameter.
+(You can also specify any condition in get on the fields that are in the model.)

 ```
 async def get_channel():
-    channel = await Channel.get(id=1, load_paths=[Channel.channel_type])
+    channel = await Channel.get(id=1, name = "test_name", load_paths=[Channel.channel_type])
     print(channel.name)
     print(channel.channel_type.name)